jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 The objective is to optimally compress the ecological social data described below.

-See "[Cell Trajectory Inference Based On Single Cell Stacked Auto Encoders](https://dl.acm.org/doi/10.1145/3757749.3757796)" for only of the ways that developmental dynamics can be latent in data even without an explicit time axis.
+See "[Cell Trajectory Inference Based On Single Cell Stacked Auto Encoders](https://dl.acm.org/doi/10.1145/3757749.3757796)" for only one of the ways that developmental dynamics can be latent in data even without an explicit time axis.

 The file to be compressed, `LaboratoryOfTheCountiesUncompressed.csv`, contains all the numeric data from [USA Counties Data File